Chinese-made UAV - the first victim of combat lasers in this war

 Will this episode be the start of a "laser weapon race"?
 Let's make a prediction: no, it won't.
 The epoch-making news, as they say, did not thunder.
 Well, who are the Turks in the world of war industry, right?

 The Turks will continue to improve their weapons, and no one will pay attention to them.
-And so it will be until, in some other war, Turkish laser guns on armored personnel carriers and tanks massively burn optoelectronic sights to enemy vehicles, burn engines for unarmored vehicles, shoot down helicopters and UAVs, and disable aircraft on the ground with long distance, mowing infantry without noise and external unmasking signs.
-And then it’s all startled ...
+And so it will be until, in some other war, Turkish laser cannons on armored personnel carriers and tanks they will not massively burn out optical-electronic sights of enemy equipment, burn engines to unarmored vehicles, shoot down helicopters and UAVs, disable aircraft standing on the ground from a long distance, mow down infantry without noise and external unmasking signs.
+And then everyone will shudder ...

 Entertaining in all this stories is how essentially beginners in the laser topic occupy that niche in which the "grandees" of laser business, such as Russia and the USA, do not even think to climb.
 They occupy successfully and very quickly, building already practically serial military equipment faster than their competitors in the world read news about it - literally.
 This is all the more surprising because both Russia and the United States are superior to the Turks in laser technology and, in theory, should “attack with the threat of loss of advantage” - work ahead of the curve.
 There is something touched, and incomparable with Turkish, and there is some experience, we still have from Afghanistan.
 And a much more complex set for much more complex tasks, “Relight”, is already in operation in Russia.
 And the United States has a “working” ship installation.
 In a single, however, instance.